 In addition to writing articles for this site, I have had many magazine articles published, notably for the Bushcraft and Survival Skills Magazine, Walk Magazine, and Scouting Magazine.

 I have contributed written sections to several books, including a manual for the Scout Association and several sections in Kevin Callan’s Winter Camping book.
 I have contributed photographs to these books and several others too.
-My own book on Wilderness Axe Skills And Campcraft will be published in early 2021.
+My own book on Wilderness Axe Skills And Campcraft was published in early 2021.
 Find out more here.

 In addition to the above, other things you might like to know about me that provide some context for the material/perspectives on this site – I have a particular passion for tree and plant identification; I am a member of the Association of Foragers; I have an Honours degree in Mathematics; Before I transitioned to instructing outdoors skills and knowledge full-time, I worked professionally in risk assessment, management and pricing, a background that continues to be useful in aiding rational decision-making about various aspects of my work; I’m something of a navigation nerd; I hold the Deer Stalking Certificate 1 (DSC1); I have studied a style of Ju Jitsu to black belt level and Wing Tjun Kung Fu to 1st Level Technician (black belt equivalent); I enjoy cooking, especially over a campfire; I’m a keen photographer and try to use my photography to better illustrate my articles here and elsewhere.